FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2026/Chapter 7.rst

    There is a unique relationship between floodwave celerity and average flow velocity described by the Froude number that should not be violated during numerical flood routing.
    This is a physical relationship between the kinematic and gravitation forces.
-   To use the limiting Froude number, estimate a reasonable maximum Froude number for your flood simulation and assign the value to either FROUDL
+   To use the limiting Froude number, estimate a reasonaclsble maximum Froude number for your flood simulation and assign the value to either FROUDL
    (floodplain), FROUDC (channels) or STRF- NO (streets) variables.
    When the computed Froude number exceeds the limiting Froude number, the n-value is increased by a small value (~ 0.001) for the next timestep.
    This change in grid element n-value helps to create a better match between the slope, flow area and n-value during the simulation.